a572251465/hot-refresh/README.md

 > Static server  && Hot update from time to time

-> It is not allowed to open two services in one directory, because this may involve webstock communication
+> It is not allowed to open two services in one directory, because this may involve websocket communication

 >If the page does not refresh from time to time, press the center key on the terminal